-In March we were lucky enough to work with the NHS to create a campaign created to encourage nurses to feel proud of their jobs and inspire others to get involved.
+In March we were lucky enough to work with the NHS to create a campaign created to encourage nurses to feel proud of their jobs and inspire others to get involved by becoming a nurse ambassador.

 The NHS wanted to promote their new ‘Transforming the Perception of Nursing’ programme.
 The video needed to help change the way people viewed nursing, to engage with the nursing community and to mobilise them to feel proud and inspired by their work.
 There was also a particular focus on making nursing seem like an aspirational career choice with limitless possibilities for both the existing workforce and those considering a career in nursing.